-A few weeks ago I decided to try yoga for the first time.
+A few weeks ago, I decided to try yoga for the first time.
 Running makes my back sore and lifting weights at a gym four nights a week has just never really been my jam.
 So I figured why not try something new for exercise?
-And people say that yoga changes their life.
+And people say that yoga can change their life.

 When Bikram was 20, he suffered a horrible weightlifting accident.
 Doctors told him he might never walk again.
 As you can imagine, it was a terrifying diagnosis for such a physically active person.
 According to Bikram, he slowly began to rebuild his strength and recuperate his injures by following a new method of yoga that he had developed just before the accident.
 The method involved performing 26 very specific yoga poses in a strict sequential order for 90 minutes.
 And since he was in India at the time, where daytime temperatures frequently topped 100 degrees, his method was always performed in a very hot room that made you sweat.

 To the utter amazement of his doctors, instead of never being able to walk again, Bikram made a full recovery within six months.